obordonado/Blueclub/README.md

 - <b>GET.../rent/rent</b>
 <img src="/img/getRents.png" style="width:600px;"/>

->Because this user has the <b>"isadmin"</b> attribute, only this user will be able to have access to the whole rent JSON.
+>Only a user with the <b>"isadmin"</b> attribute, will be able to have access to the whole rent JSON.
->By this method we retrieve the JSON package of all rents previously made.
+>By using this endpoint we retrieve the JSON object of all rents previously made.

 ----
 ###### <center><span style="color:red"> DELETING (Only working in Film db, but you get the idea..)</span></center>